cirept/QA_Toolbox/docs/HowToUpdate.md

     ![Read me update](images/readmeUpdate.jpg)

-2. **Udate the ChangeLog.md** - Update the changelog file with a general overview of the changes you made to the tool.
+2. **Update the ChangeLog.md** - Update the changelog file with a general overview of the changes you made to the tool.
 Again follow the general outline of the current information on the ChangeLog file when creating a new section.

     ![Change Log Update](images/changelogUpdate.jpg)